jinkoso/jinko-mcp/README.md

 ## Features

+1. **Place Autocomplete**: Get place suggestions based on user input
+2. **Place Confirmation**: Confirm a place from the suggestions for hotel search
-1. **Search Hotels**: Search for available hotels based on location, dates, and other criteria
+3. **Search Hotels**: Search for available hotels based on location, dates, and other criteria
-2. **Get Hotel Details**: Get detailed information about a specific hotel by ID
+4. **Get Hotel Details**: Get detailed information about a specific hotel by ID
-3. **Book Hotel**: Book a hotel by creating a quote and returning a payment link
+5. **Book Hotel**: Book a hotel by creating a quote and returning a payment link

 ## Session Management